-Alexandre Moratto’s debut feature is a stunning and deeply emotional portrayal of a young mans journey through bereavement, isolation and family breakdown.
+Alexandre Moratto’s debut feature is both a both a stunning and emotional journey through bereavement, isolation and family breakdown.
 Produced by the Quero Institute in Brazil with support from UNICEF.
-Socrates empowers at risk young people as producers, co-writers and actors.
-This input from young people gives Socrates a realism and natural delivery reflecting the thin line between poverty and security in inner city Brazilian society.
+Socrates not only empowers ‘at risk’ young people as producers, co-writers and actors.
+But also creates a realism that has documentary like precision and control.
+While equally reflecting the thin line between poverty and security in inner city Brazil.

 Filmed on an extremely low budget with young people as creative leads.
 This is a film that captures the personal journey of a 15 year old boy (Christian Malheiros) as he navigates devastating change, oppression and homelessnesses.
 While also mourning the loss of his mother, who was not only his rock, but also his stability and security.

 Adding to this personal and social turmoil is the emerging sexuality and desire of our lead.
 Consequently increasing his vulnerability and isolation at the hands of homophobia.
 While a distant and tumultuous relationship with his absent father offers no hope of security.
 Due to Socrates not embodying the sexual desires his father expects in a son.